Emperor-and-Fool/crewplots/replit.md

 ## Overview

-CrewPlots is a comprehensive day production crew management system built with a modern full-stack architecture.
-The application provides tools for managing crew applications, scheduling, locations, and messaging workflows for production teams across industries like festivals, film production, television, and events.
+CrewPlots is a comprehensive day production crew scheduling system built with a modern full-stack architecture.
+The application provides tools for scheduling crew applications, shifts, locations, and messaging workflows for production teams across industries like festivals, film production, television, and events.
 It features a hybrid database architecture using PostgreSQL for metadata, MongoDB for rich content storage, and Redis for caching and session management.

 ## System Architecture